stafski/kenzie_burger/README.md

 ## Technologies Used

-The application was built using Typescript + React.
-Some of the libraries used include: React-Router-Dom, Styled-Components, React-Hook-Form, Zod, and react-toastify.
+Application developed with Typescript + React.
+Some of the libraries used are:

+- Axios: For making API requests.
+- Styled-components: For styling the application.
+- React-router-dom: For creating page routes.
+- React-hook-form: For handling form data.
+- Zod: For data validation.
+- React-toastify: For displaying toast messages after requests.

 ## Programming Logic